Emulation of baryonic effects on the matter power spectrum and constraints from galaxy cluster data: Studying baryonic effects in hydro-dynamical simulations

 A closer look at Fig.~\ref{fig:fit_hydroSims_fgasfstar_2_ps} reveals that the agreement is best for the {\tt OWLS} and {\tt cosmo-OWLS} simulations.
 The {\tt BAHAMAS} simulations can also be recovered well, albeit only when correcting for resolution effects at small scales.
 Indeed, it is shown in Ref.~\cite{vanDaalen2019ExploringSpectra} that the {\tt BAHAMAS} power spectrum is biased due to resolution effects above $k\sim 5$ h/Mpc.
 We correct for this bias in Fig.~\ref{fig:BAHAMAS_ps_2_fgasfstar} by multiplying the original curve with the resolution-corrected difference provided in appendix A of Ref.~\cite{vanDaalen2019ExploringSpectra}.

-For the {\tt Illustris-TNG} simulation shown in Fig.~\ref{fig:IllustrisTNG_fgasfstar_2_ps}, the constraints on the power suppression remain rather poor.
-This is a direct result of the fact that we only have information about gas and stellar fractions from relatively small halo masses (of $M_{500}\lesssim 2\times 10^{13}~h^{-1}M_\odot$).
-Note, furthermore, that while the power spectrum and the gas fraction are obtained from the {\tt Illustris-TNG} simulation with box-length of $L=100~h^{-1}$ Mpc, the stellar fractions are form the lower-resolution simulation with $L=300~h^{-1}$ Mpc.
-Although there remains some uncertainty regarding the stellar fraction, we still find the $\mathrm{S}(k)$ of {\tt Illustris-TNG} to be within the 68 percent credible region predicted by the baryonification model.
+\RefReport{For the {\tt Illustris-TNG} simulation shown in Fig.~\ref{fig:IllustrisTNG_fgasfstar_2_ps}, the constraints on the power suppression remain rather poor.
+This is a direct result of the fact that we only have information about gas fractions from relatively small halo masses (of $M_{500}\lesssim 2\times 10^{13}~h^{-1}M_\odot$).
+Note that the power spectrum \cite{springel2018first} and the stellar fractions \cite{pillepich2018StellarMass} are obtained from the {\tt Illustris-TNG} simulation with box-length of $L=75~h^{-1}$ Mpc.
+The gas fractions, on the other hand, are obtained from Ref.~\cite{pillepich2018simulating}, which is based on a simulation with the same sub-grid modelling but a smaller box-size of $L=25~h^{-1}$ Mpc. }

 For the {\tt Horizon-AGN} simulation illustrated in Fig.~\ref{fig:HorizonAGN_fgasfstar_2_ps}, we use the $f_\mathrm{gas,500}$ and $f_\mathrm{star,500}$ values of individual haloes instead of binned quantities (see coloured points in the left-hand panel).
-The resulting constraints on the power suppression are rather poor.
+The resulting constraints on the power suppression are rather poor \RefReport{as the likelihood is worse} \RefReportTwo{by about 100 times compared to the other simulations}.
 We speculate that this could be a consequence of the large scatter in the individual gas and stellar fractions from the simulation.